Guide to Calculating the SaaS Magic Number

 How Do You Calculate the SaaS Magic Number?

-You can calculate the magic number for your SaaS business by subtracting prior quarter annual recurring revenue (ARR) from current quarter ARR and dividing by your total customer acquisition cost (CAC) (your total sales and marketing spend) from the previous quarter.
+You can calculate the magic number for your SaaS business by subtracting the last quarter’s annual recurring revenue (ARR) from the current quarter’s ARR and dividing by your total customer acquisition cost (CAC) (your total sales and marketing spend) from the previous quarter.
+The magic number is an important ratio used to analyze a company.

 Regardless of the approach you take, the calculation gives you a high-level understanding of sales efficiency.
 The calculation combines new ARR/MRR and renewal revenue to provide a more holistic understanding of business growth rate.
 But if you need to get more granular with renewal and upgrade performance, you can couple your magic number calculation with other financial metrics like net revenue retention.